AnnaNyamoita/MOVIE-CREATION-EDA/README.md

 My project analysed and checked the following to come up with concrete recommendations;

      1.Checking the most produced genres.

      2.checking if the most produced genres are the most profitable genres.

      3.checking if more production bugdet translates to higher profit

      4.Checking if the runtime can affect the profit.

-  5 Checking whether movie rating affect profit.
+     5 .Checking whether movie rating affect profit.

      6.Checking if time of the year movie is produced affects profit.

 # Conclusion.

    *Time in the year movie is produced is important in relation to the profit.

    *Movie rating is an important factor to be considered(depending on the audience ofcourse) to make more returns.